summerlight/anlp/data/readme.md

-Our dataset here is temporary, hence not good enough; Do not depends on this dataset.
+Our dataset here is temporary, hence not good enough; Do not depend on this dataset.
 Use it only for implementation purpose.